eackermann/alphaweave/API.md

 - **Datetime handling**: All Frames must have a datetime index.
 The Frame abstraction automatically handles conversion between pandas (index) and polars (column) representations.
 - **Column normalization**: Column names are automatically normalized to lowercase canonical forms (e.g., "Open" → "open", "Timestamp" → "datetime").
-- **Order execution**: Orders execute at the close price of the current bar with no slippage or fees (Sprint 0 simplification).
+- **Order execution**: Orders execute at the close price of the current bar.
+Fees and slippage can be configured via optional parameters.
 - **Portfolio tracking**: Positions are tracked with average entry price using weighted averages when adding to existing positions.
+- **Corporate actions**: Stock splits preserve portfolio value by adjusting position size and cost basis.
+Cash dividends are credited to portfolio cash.

 ---